joeshull/what_the_fish_betta/README.md

 ## Why The Fish?
 My friend likes to fish the rivers and lakes in Colorado, but often doesn't know what fish he's brought in.
-He asked for an ML tool that will identify fish species, but this is Capstone 1 so we're starting at the ground floor.
+He asked for an ML tool that will identify fish species, but I don't quite have the tools to achieve that yet.
+I proceed with a "Fish/Non-Fish" classifier.

 ## How the Fish?